nllko/spring-hotel-reservation/README.md

 Response:
 A confirmation message indicating that the reservation has been canceled.

-How to Run
+How to Run:

+0. Have the following installed on your system:
+- Java JDK
+- Maven

 1. Clone the repository:

 ```
 git clone https://github.com/nllko/spring-hotel-reservation.git
-cd hotel-reservation
+cd spring-hotel-reservation
 ```

 2.Build the application: